arjungup740/job-applier/notes.md

 https://jobs.ashbyhq.com/evenup/bbc7d342-1a7f-4940-bd66-ae5c710e65ae/application # ashby job

 #### Done
-What do you want to do? simply take the application label, pull corresponding answer from our dict, then fill in field if we're parsing the soup we're just looking at the text of the html, if we want to interact with the page we need the wait construct presumably we're actually already interacting with the question objects, we just need to send the right types of inputs
+make it so that it doesn't kill the window after it finishes filling in What do you want to do? simply take the application label, pull corresponding answer from our dict, then fill in field if we're parsing the soup we're just looking at the text of the html, if we want to interact with the page we need the wait construct presumably we're actually already interacting with the question objects, we just need to send the right types of inputs